 Located in a scenic, environmentally sensitive area with limited access near the Great Smoky Mountain National Park, Bridge No. 2 is the last significant bridge needed to complete the 1.6-mile “missing link” for the Foothills Parkway along the Blount and Sevier County line in Tennessee.
 The owner of the $25 million design-build project is the National Park Service.
 The project was led by the Eastern Federal Lands Division of the National Highway Administration.
-The team of Bell & Associates Construction/VSL/ Corven Engineering was awarded the design-build project based on best value.
+The Bell & Associates Construction/VSL/ Corven Engineering team was awarded the design-build project based on best value.
 The precast segmental concrete bridge is 790′ long with a maximum span length of 180′.
 The alignment consists of a reverse curve with radii as small as 262′.
 The precast superstructure segments are 36′-10″ wide and 8′-8″ long and are prefabricated at a local precasting plant.
 Precast hollow segmental concrete box pier columns are used for the substructure.
-To limit the impact to the environment, the precast segments are erected in balanced cantilever “top down” using a specially designed straddle carrier mounted on a temporary work bridge.
+To limit the impact on the environment, the precast segments were erected in balanced cantilever “top-down” using a specially designed straddle carrier mounted on a temporary work bridge.

 Corven Engineering was the prime consultant for the project, designer, and engineer of record for the precast segmental concrete bridge design.
 This work included overall design management, initial design and bid quantities, final design, contract drawings, and specifications.